prerakn8/GPA-Calculator-Project/README.md

 This project was developed in 2024 for the FBLA NLC in Orlando.
 It is very reliable and simple to use.
 Anybody can use it!

+You are allowed to use this project for the sole purpose of calculating a GPA.
+You may not reverse engineer, copy, plagiarize, or relabel the project as your own.

 If you think this is great, please look at my other projects on my Github page.